sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 ![Dropout Rates across different Races in Plumas County from 2017-2022](images/Dropout%20Rates%20across%20different%20Races%20in%20Plumas%20County%20from%202017-2022.png)
 _Dropout Rates across different Races in Plumas County from 2017-2022_

-From the charts, it can be observed that African Americans(RB) and Hispanics/Latino (RH) are the races that often have the highest dropout rates.
-It is worth noting that San Francisco and Nevada Counties have both a more balanced mixture of Races in their Dropout Rates, while for Inyon, Mono and Plumas Counties, there is only African American (RB), Hispanic/Latino (RH), and White Americans (RW) in their Dropout Rates.
+From the charts, it can be observed that African Americans and Hispanics/Latino are the races that often have the highest dropout rates.
+It is worth noting that San Francisco and Nevada Counties have both a more balanced mixture of Races in their Dropout Rates, as compared to the rest.